OSA413/Sonic4_ModLoader/docs/FAQ.md

 Here's a guide to make Episode 1 to work on Linux: https://steamcommunity.com/sharedfiles/filedetails/?id=1726034225

+Episode 2 should work rigth out of the box using Proton `4.11-2`.

 ## Roadmap?

 Check [Project page on GitHub](https://github.com/OSA413/Sonic4_ModLoader/projects).
 Sometimes I create a TODO list for the next stable version.